You know what QR Codes are and how to create one. You have probably noticed a QR Code remains scanable despite dirt or damage.

 4. Level H: up to 30% error correction capability

-Raising the level improves error correction.
-However, one must consider that it also makes the QR code dense.
+Raising the level of error correction code improves error correction.
+However, one must consider that it also makes the QR Code dense.

 Did you know a QR Code can lose up to 30% of its data and still be perfectly readable with high error correction?
 That’s like a crumpled-up message magically unfolding itself!